Robust recoverable and two-stage selection problems: Introduction

 Many real world problems arising in operations research and optimization have a two-stage nature.
-Namely, a complete or partial solution is determined in the first stage and can be then modified or completed in the second stage.
+Namely, a complete or a partial solution is determined in the first stage and can be then modified or completed in the second stage.
 Typically, the costs in the first stage are known while the costs in the second stage are uncertain.
 This uncertainty is also modeled by providing a scenario set $\mathcal{U}\in\{\mathcal{U}^D,\mathcal{U}^I\}$, which contains all possible vectors of the second stage costs.
 If no additional information with $\mathcal{U}$ is provided, then the robust criteria can be applied to choose a solution.
 In this paper we investigate two well known concepts, namely \emph{robust two-stage} and \emph{robust recoverable} ones and apply them to the \textsc{Selection} problem.
 In the robust two-stage model, a partial solution is formed in the first stage and completed optimally when a true scenario reveals.
 In the robust recoverable model a complete solution must be formed in the first stage, but it can be modified to some extent after a true scenario occurs.
-A key difference between the models is that the robust two-stage model pays for the items selected only once, while the recoverable model pays for items chosen in both stages with the possibility of replacing a set of items from the first to the second stage controlled by the recovery parameter.
+A key difference between the models is that the robust two-stage model pays for the items selected only once, while the recoverable model pays for items chosen in both stages with the possibility of replacing a set of items from the first to the second stage, controlled by the recovery parameter.

 Both models have been discussed in the existing literature for various problems.
-In particular, the robust two-stage versions of covering problems, the minimum assignment and the minimum spanning tree have been investigated in~\cite{DGRS05,KMU08, KZ11}.
-The robust recoverable approach to the linear programming, the weighted disjoint hitting set, the minimum perfect matching, the shortest path, the minimum spanning tree and the $0-1$~knapsack have been discussed in~\cite{B11,B12,BKK11,LLMS09, NO13}.
+In particular, the robust two-stage versions of the covering~\cite{DGRS05}, the matching~\cite{KMU08} and the minimum spanning tree~\cite{KZ11} problems have been investigated.
+The two-stage model has been also considered in the stochastic setting, i.e. when a probability distribution in scenario set is available.
+Namely, it has been applied to the minimum spanning tree~\cite{EGMS10}, the 0-1 knapsack~\cite{KL11, KO14}, the matching~\cite{KMU08} and the maximum weighted forest~\cite{AALL15} problems.
+The robust recoverable approach has been applied to linear programming~\cite{LLMS09}, some network problems~\cite{B11, B12, NO13}, the 0-1 knapsack~\cite{BKK11}, and recently to the traveling salesperson~\cite{CG15b} and the minimum spanning tree~\cite{HKZ16a} problems.

 \paragraph{Our results}